About

 Why we do it

-The Terry Buffington Foundation’s mission is to promote the culture and contributions of African American history, through community building events and collaborative efforts which makes our organization more inclusive
+The Terry Buffington Foundation’s mission is to promote the culture and contributions of Blacks people in American history, through community building events and collaborative efforts which makes the organization open to any and everyone.

 Who we are